 Accounting periods that are not aligned to tax years

-Aligned to the revised start date for MTD for income tax, changes will be made to simplify the rules under which trading profits made by self-employed individuals and partnerships are allocated to tax years.
+As part of the MTD project, changes have been made to alter the rules under which trading profits made by self-employed individuals and partnerships are allocated to tax years.

 The changes mainly affect unincorporated businesses that do not draw up annual accounts to 31 March or 5 April.
 The transition to the new rules will take place in the 2023/24 tax year and the new rules will come into force from 6 April 2024.